 But not every box session is fun and easy.
 There are days when we feel drained, tired and simply not in the right mood.
-When this starts to happen on regular basis, do a quick check up to your overall approach: do you sleep enough?
+When this starts to happen on regular basis, do a quick check-up to your overall approach: do you sleep enough?
 Do you eat enough?
 Do you define priorities and set boundaries?

-Beside training, here are three things elite athletes do every day.
+Besides training, here are three things elite athletes do every day.

 1. They get enough sleep